 Through their work, Simon and his team have documented many unknown insect species, which are now included in the CSIRO’s (Commonwealth Scientific and Industrial Research Organisation) Australian National Insect Collection, an internationally recognised research collection that houses over 12 million specimens.

 As foresters and leaders in the sandalwood industry, we take our role as stewards of the earth seriously.
 Inspired by the traditional owners of the land, we take an Indigenous perspective of the earth as a never-ending cycle of growth and care, we aim to give where we take, seeking innovative solutions to reduce our footprint and add value.

 We believe that our commitment to sustainability is enhanced by our dedication to our forest management activities.
 Our responsibilities extend to the communities we operate in, to the people we hire and the environment we thrive in.
-Because of this, we have developed our forest management policy, along with associated plantation maps and forest management plan, to help guide us in our day-to-day operations.
-To view a copy of our forest management plan, policy or our plantation area maps, please use the download accordion below.
+Because of this, we have developed our forest management policy, along with associated forest management plan annual monitoring report and plantation maps, to help guide us in our day-to-day operations.
+To view a copy of our forest management policy, plan, monitoring report or our plantation area maps, please use the download accordion below.
 For additional queries, please click here.